ProtonVPN is a newer VPN service from the makers of ProtonMail, a Switzerland-based email service.

-Regarding phone verification, this is the same practice used by Google and other invasive tech companies and it is used to link your personal identity to accounts.
+Regarding phone verification, this is the same practice used by some invasive tech companies and it is used to link your personal identity to accounts.
 Proton also utilizes phone verification if you signup for their email.
 If you signup for ProtonMail through Tor, they force you to use phone verification.

 I have not seen other VPNs use phone verification and I consider this to be invasive, especially for a business offering privacy tools.

 Update: ProtonVPN staff explained that, “email and phone verification is only required for Free accounts, which is required for anti-abuse reasons.”

 Another out-of-the-ordinary issue is ProtonVPN’s policy on refunds.